gbonacini/nuclear_rng_generation3/README.md

 * A circuit to stabilize input voltage is required, I tested also with boards different from Pico having the same results: being the sensor sensible to rumor in the power supply, a filter is mandatory.
 Testing without filtering in power input, produced distorsions in the output.
 I implemented a filter using the specifications in Teviso's manuals and all problems disappeared.

-* I tried to use 3V as power source for the sensor but I had problems, I haven't time to investigate, so I opted for 5V and a small logic level converter.
+*  Datasheet tell us that at least 4V are required, so I opted for 5V and a small logic level converter to interface the sensor to Pico's 3V logic.
 This operation could be made with many different solution, I used my own.
 ![alt text](./screenshots/sensor.jpg "Test")
 ![alt text](./screenshots/bboard.jpg "Circuit")